TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 a) do not share your credentials or account information with any third party, and
 b) make sure that your system is properly patched, running anti-virus and a personal firewall.

-If you have already provided information in response to a suspicious email that appeared to have been sent by Eddie Bauer, you may report the suspicious email by forwarding it to abuse@eddiebauer.com.
+If you have already provided information in response to a suspicious email that appeared to have been sent by Eddie Bauer, you may report the suspicious email by forwarding it toabuse@eddiebauer.com..

-For more information on how to protect yourself and your personal information, you can visit the antiphishing Working Group's website at http://www.antiphishing.org/consumer\_recs.html.
+For more information on how to protect yourself and your personal information, you can visit the antiphishing Working Group's website athttp://www.antiphishing.org/consumer\_recs.html.

 Thank you for helping us monitor and prevent fraud.